cjordan223/cjordan223/README.md

 - B.S. in Software Engineering
 - Experience in security-conscious, enterprise environments
 - Interested in building systems that are both practical and defensible

-This profile highlights public projects and experiments alongside professional work that isn’t publicly visible.